sschmid/Entitas/README.md

 Entitas.sln contains all projects and tests in one solution.
 Run Build/build.sh to copy all required Entitas source files to all Unity projects.

-To run the tests, navigate to the project root folder and execute runTests.sh.
+To run the tests, navigate to the project root folder and execute Build/runTests.sh.

 - Check the [issues][issues] to make sure nobody hasn't already requested it and/or contributed it
 - Fork the project